 When I was in early elementary school, I had never heard about baptism in Christianity.
 But I sometimes immersed myself in the bathtub that my mom stored water in for cleaning.
 I wished I could wash away my wickedness after coming out of the water.
 There’s a temple for worshipping Guan-Gong (ancient Chinese general) near my house.
 I often went there to play in the big front yard and also accompanied adults to go inside to worship many different idols.
 The strong smoke of incense and the pictures about hell in the books were the vivid memory about the temple.
 In my young mind, I remember I often asked myself that if I only worship this god, would I offend the other gods?

 When I was 18, in the college, I heard about God’s creation for the first time from the pastor who came to the campus to preach the gospel.
-I immediately accepted the idea that humans are God’s creation because it solved my long-time puzzle about the theory of evolutionary which I was taught in high school biology class.
+I immediately accepted the idea that humans are God’s creation because it solved my long-time puzzle about the theory of evolution which I was taught in high school biology class.
 After a few months, I was urged by a local house church to be baptized so that I can be saved from the world.
 Afterwards, I walked my Christian life in the dim light for almost 20 years until I got an opportunity to translate an English speech to Chinese.

 This speech was about how to tell the difference between mental illness and demonization.
-The speaker was a pastor’s wife and a nurse.
+The speaker was a pastor’s wife and a nurse (read her story).
 I read through her article and asked her if she could pray for me because my situation fitted the demonization as what she described from her experiences in the deliverance ministry.
 During the counselling time, she gave me a list helping me to identify the sins I committed in the past.
 It seemed that the light of Holy Spirit shone through my heart and I was reminded of a long list of sins from myself, my family and the sins against me from the religious cult I joined ignorantly as a child, from the curses someone spoke to me, from the sexual harassment by other adults and from the possible sins in my lineage (ancestors).

 Nothing dramatic happened during the prayer time.
 The pastor’s wife told me that I may stop being afraid of something after the deliverance prayer.
 Then I noticed I did not fear the bitter coldness of the winter in Minnesota for the first time after I moved here for nine years.
 My spiritual journey was like the blind man in Bethsaida who was brought to Jesus.
 Jesus spit on the man’s eyes and put his hands on him.
 The man saw people but they looked like trees walking around.
 Once more Jesus put his hands on the man’s eyes, then his eyes were opened, his sight was restored and he saw everything clearly (refer to Mark 8:22-24).
 After the deliverance prayer, my eyes are bright and I walk in the full light of God since then.